FO Model Checking of Interval Graphs: Preliminaries

+\proof Let $\TT$ and $\TT'$ be the $d$-EF-trees for $R$ and $R'$, respectively, and let $f:\TT\to\TT'$ and $f':\TT'\to\TT$ be the EF-homomorphisms witnessing their EF-equivalence.
+We claim that the duplicator wins the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game, using the following strategy: In the first round, if the spoiler chooses $x_1$ in $R$, then the duplicator responds with $y_1=f(x_1)$.
+If the spoiler chooses $y_1$ in $R'$, the duplicator responds with $x_1=f'(y_1)$.
+Assume that the $i-1$ rounds of the game have been played, the elements chosen in the structures $R$ and $R'$ are $x_1,\ldots,x_{i-1}$ and $y_1,\ldots,y_{i-1}$, respectively, and the spoiler chooses an element $x_i$ in $R$.
+Let $u_0,\ldots,u_i$ be the path in $\TT$ formed by the edges corresponding to $x_1,\ldots,x_i$.
+The duplicator chooses the element $y_i$ of $R'$ that corresponds to the edge $f(u_{i-1})f(u_i)$ in $\TT'$.
+The definitions of full $d$-EF-trees and an EF-homomorphism yield that the substructures of $R$ and $R'$ induced by $x_1,\ldots,x_i$ and $y_1,\ldots,y_i$ are isomorphic through the isomorphism mapping $x_j$ to $y_j$, $1\le j\le i$.
+In particular, they are isomorphic after the $d$ rounds of the game and the duplicator wins.

-The converse implication, i.e., that if the duplicator can win the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game for $R$ and $R'$, then the $d$-EF-trees for the game played on relational structures $R$ and $R'$ are EF-equivalent, is also true, but we omit further details as we only need the implication given in Theorem~\ref{thm-EF-tree} in our considerations.
+The converse implication, i.e.~that if the duplicator wins the $d$-round Ehren\-feucht-Fra{\"\i}ss\'e game for $R$ and $R'$, then the $d$-EF-trees for the game played on relational structures $R$ and $R'$ are EF-equivalent, is also true.
+However, we omit the proof since we only need the implication given by Theorem~\ref{thm-EF-tree}.
+We show that full $d$-EF-trees can pruned to be of bounded size.